needle-tools/asset-explorer/README.md

 # Asset Explorer

+## Howto

+This is currently quite hacky.
+Vanilla three doesn't run on node.
+To run file conversion,
+- open dynamicFiles.ts
+- set the various "generate" flags at the top to true
+- npm link /path/to/three/on/the/hacky/branch
+- (optional) adjust the file slicing in dynamicFiles.ts to e.g. only test with a few
+- npm run dev
+- this will generate files.
+However, settings aren't good for actually using the server; local three doesn't work for some reason.

+## TODO Hacks

+- would be nice not having to hack three for nodejs support
+    - could probably mock ImageBitmapLoader instead of ImageLoader, maybe even from the outside
+- currently can't import the better USDZExporter from needle-tools/engine (same problems running in node)
+    - copied it here but better would be one codecase

 ## Goals

 - allow for multiple submodules and structure callbacks for each of them (where to find files and readmes)